 168 million Americans use connected TV.

 OTT may be relatively new compared to traditional means of television content, but it doesn’t lack substantial reach.
-3 out of 4 homes in the US own a connected TV, and an estimated 168 million Americans use connected TV part of their large-screen media entertainment. eMarketer estimates that this number will surge by the year 2021, reaching numbers as high as 194 million CTV device owners.
+3 out of 4 homes in the U.S. own a connected TV, and an estimated 168 million Americans use connected TV as part of their large-screen media entertainment. eMarketer estimates that this number will surge by the year 2021, reaching numbers as high as 194 million CTV device owners.